-I love the TOEFL Speaking question pictured above, because I think that for many of my students, the TOEFL itself is a great difficulty that they’ve had to overcome.
+In the old format of the TOEFL (not the new 2019 TOEFL), there was a Speaking task that would sometimes ask students to describe a great difficulty they’d overcome.
+I loved that question, because for so many of my students, the TOEFL itself is a great difficulty that they overcame.
 But how difficult is the TOEFL really?

 Over in the Magoosh Student Help email queue, I get a lot of student questions about the difficulty of the TOEFL itself, compared to Magoosh practice.
 Sometimes students say Magoosh practice seems harder than the last TOEFL exam they took.
 Other students say that Magoosh practice seems easier than the exam they took.

 So which is it?
 The truth is that Magoosh practice—and any other practice—can be easier or more difficult than whatever set of questions you get on test day.
 While ETS does its best to make every test equally difficult, a single exam is a very limited set of TOEFL questions.
 And there’s always a chance one exam could be easier or harder than another.
 This is why ETS’s TOEFL scoring system includes adjustments based on the difficulty level of the particular set of questions on your exam.

 So it’s best not to try to guess whether the TOEFL will be harder or easier than the practice materials you’ve used—it could be either.
 Instead, you should try to prepare for a certain range of difficulty on test day.
 To know how hard or how easy the TOEFL might be, go through as many official ETS prep materials as you can.
 A list of available official TOEFL prep resources can be found here.

 If at all possible, you should purchase some of the affordable materials ETS has for sale alongside their free stuff.
 The Official Guide is a very important resource, as is Official TOEFL iBT Tests.
 (You can check out our blog’s reviews of these two books for an in-depth description.)